rygo6/GTPoiyomiToonShader/README.md

 # GTPoiyomiToonShader

-If you are download this, click File > Download Zip.
+If you are downloading this, click File > Download Zip.
 I have not made any new releases on the releases page with my edits for AvaCrypt, all releases on that page are just old version of Poiyomi.

 This is a fork of the Poiyomi Toon Shader maintained specifically for use with the `GeoTetra AvaCrypt` avatar encryption system.